 Summer hiking season is just around the corner (still quite a bit of snow in the high country for another month or so).
 As Washington’s most popular trail, Mt Si seems an obvious choice.
 I need to offer the following disclaimer: I have hiked Mt Si many times, with lots of great people, and a day out on trails, even if it’s a trail I’m not thrilled about, is a lot better than a day indoors!
 I’m sure I will hike it again.

 That said, I don’t like Mt Si.
 There, I said it.
 It’s hard, boring, crowded and sports the worst outhouse in Washington, possibly in the entire United States, very possibly in the world.
 Due to the crowds, the alternative to most terrible outhouses (just using the bushes) is not very practical.
-Here you’ll find a step by step rebuttal to the main reasons people give for wanting to hike Mt St.
+Here you’ll find a step by step rebuttal to the main reasons people give for wanting to hike Mt Si along with some great alternatives!

 But it’s such a great workout!

 Yes, it is.
-However, there are lots of places to get a great workout or prepare for that future tough climb, such as Seattle’s stairways and if you want to get out of town, there are lots of hikes of similar challenge in the same area but less of the other drawbacks like McClellan Butte (much less crowded) and Bandera Mountain (better views).
+However, there are lots of places to get a great workout or prepare for that future tough climb, such as Seattle’s stairways and if you want to get out of town, there are lots of hikes of similar challenge in the same area but less of the other drawbacks like Mt Washington (exact same mileage and elevation gain and almost the same view-you can see each peak from the other!), McClellan Butte (much less crowded) and Bandera Mountain (better views).

 But it’s close to town!